 Horehound has been used as a medicinal herb for a long time.
-It goes by several different names including houndsbane and white horehound.
-Horehound’s name may have come from old English words that indicate a plant with fine hairs but it may also have originated with the name of Horus, an ancient Egyptian god.
+It goes by several different names, including houndsbane and white horehound.
+Horehound’s name may have come from old English words that indicate a plant with fine hairs, but it may also have originated with the name of Horus, an ancient Egyptian god.
 Many believe it to be one of the five bitter herbs consumed by ancient Jews.
-Horehound has been used for millennia and is best known as a medicine, though it has a few other creative applications as you will see from the list below.
+Horehound has been used for millennia and is best known as a medicine, though it has a few other creative applications.
+Let’s look at some horehound’s fun uses.

 You can use horehound to make a beverage called horehound beer.
 There are both alcoholic and non-alcoholic versions of this drink, but the non-alcoholic version is more common.
 It’s called a beer in the same sense that root beer or birch beer are called beers.
 Horehound beer has one notable difference, which is that the easiest-to-find recipes include hops.

 Hops are an ingredient found in alcoholic beers and that you won’t find in standard root beer or birch beer recipes.
 The main flavoring will still be the horehound herb, however.
-Horehound beer is popular in parts of the US and in Australia.
+Horehound beer is popular in parts of the United States and in Australia.

 Arguably, the best-known application for horehound is as a flavor for candy.
 Not just any candy, but medicinal candies specifically.
 The horehound flavor is often described as medicinal primarily because people associate it with cough drops.